jbpoline/ohbm2014_talk_imaging_genetics/talk.md

 =====================================

 - Pre-register hypotheses
+    - More hypotheses
+    - Candidate versus GWAS: cf Flint & Mufano, 2012
-- Statistics:
+> - Statistics:
     - Always try to get a sense of the power
     - Take robust statistical tools
-    - Meta analysis if you can
+    - Meta analysis / Replication whenever possible
-    - Replication if you can
     - Power analyses with the smallest effect size (cost does not enter in this calculation)
     - Effect size variation estimation (bootstrapping)

 Power Calculator with
 ======================